dansanderson/mega65-welcome-guide/try-this-first.md

 ## Demonstration menu

-Your MEGA65 comes configured to run a demonstration program when you turn on the machine.
+Your MEGA65 is configured to run a demonstration program when you turn on the machine.
 You can use this menu to launch games, utilities, and demos that show off the capabilities of the MEGA65.
 Try them out!
 Remember that you can use the reset button to start over.

 ![MEGA65 demonstration disk title screen](screenshots/demo_title.jpg)
 ![MEGA65 demonstration disk menu screen](screenshots/demo_menu.jpg)